2nd LPT Challenge Case 1 Dataset

 C: camera number, from 0 to 3

-Requested output and formatting rules
+3. Requested output and formatting rules for upload

 The upload form should also be filled with the following information, which is used for result presentation only if you choose to publish your result based on the evaluation sent by email: